Spin pumping into quantum spin nematic states: Results

+Fig.~\ref{fig:h3} shows $\delta \alpha_{\rm G}/\delta \alpha_{{\rm G},0}$ as a function of the FMR frequency $\omega_{\bm 0}$ in the presence of an external magnetic field at $\theta=0$.
+For the SN insulator, $\delta \alpha_{\rm G}$ becomes zero at frequencies below the energy gap (indicated by the red arrow), as shown in Fig.~\ref{fig:h3}~(a).
+However, for the CAF insulator, a finite value remains, as shown in Fig.~\ref{fig:h3}~(b).
+This is because, at $\theta=0$, only the gapped bosons contribute to the spin pumping in the SN case, whereas both gapped and gapless bosons contribute in the CAF case (see also Eqs.~(\ref{nematic_result1})-(\ref{nematic_result3}) and Eqs.~(\ref{canted_result1})-(\ref{canted_result3})).

-Fig.~\ref{fig:k_not_con}(a) shows $\delta \alpha_{\rm G}/\delta \alpha_{{\rm G},0}$ as a function of the FMR frequency $\omega_{\bm 0}$ in the presence of an external magnetic field.
-As the magnetic field increases, $\delta \alpha_{{\rm G}}(\omega_{\bm 0})$ grows because the net magnetization in the spin-nematic insulator increases and the peak becomes sharper reflecting changes in the dispersion relation of the Schwinger bosons (see also Fig.~\ref{fig:k_not_con_theta_mag}(d)-(f)).
-Fig.~\ref{fig:k_not_con}(b) shows the increase of the Gilbert damping at $\theta=0$, $\theta=\pi/2$, $\theta=\pi$ with the magnetic field fixed at $h=3{\cal J}$, where the contributions of the two kinds of Schwinger bosons are plotted separately.
+To clarify the magnetic field dependence in the SN case, we show $\delta \alpha_{\rm G}/\delta \alpha_{{\rm G},0}$ as a function of the FMR frequency $\omega_{\bm 0}$ in the presence of an external magnetic field in Fig.~\ref{fig:nem_angle}.
+As the magnetic field increases, $\delta \alpha_{{\rm G}}(\omega_{\bm 0})$ grows because the net magnetization in the spin-nematic insulator increases and the peak becomes sharper reflecting changes in the dispersion relation of the Schwinger bosons (see also Fig.~\ref{fig:x_anisotropy}(d)-(f)).
+Fig.~\ref{fig:nem_angle}~(b) shows the increase of the Gilbert damping at $\theta=0$, $\theta=\pi/2$, $\theta=\pi$ with the magnetic field fixed at $h=3{\cal J}$, where the contributions of the two kinds of Schwinger bosons are plotted separately.
 We note that the contribution from the perpendicular Schwinger bosons vanishes for $\theta = 0, \pi$.
 The peak at $\omega_{\bm 0}=2.9{\cal J}$ is the contribution of the $z'$-component Schwinger bosons, and the peak at $\omega_{\bm 0}=3.2{\cal J}$ is that of the perpendicular component of the Schwinger bosons.
 As seen in the figure, the two components of the bosons have different dependencies on $\theta$.